LordNoteworthy/software-engineering-notes/100-go-mistakes-and-how-to-avoid-them/README.md

     )
     ```
   - 👍 Provides a handy and API-friendly way to handle options and represent the most idiomatic way.
 If the client needs the default configuration, it doesn’t have to provide an argument.

+## #12: Project misorganization

+- **Project structure**:
+  - Go language maintainer has no strong convention about structuring a project in Go.
+However, one layout has emerged over the years: [project-layout](https://github.com/golang-standards/project-layout).
+  - There’s no **mandatory** convention.
+This layout may be helpful for you or not, but what’s important here is that **indecision** is the only **wrong decision**.
+- **Package organization**:
+  - In Go, there is no concept of subpackages.